om1chael/Airport-Booking-System/README.md

 * Select a flight trip from the dropdown menu to navigate to the specific flight trip page

 On the 'flight trip' page:
-* Click 'show passengers' to view the list of passengers
+* Click 'show passengers' to view the list of passengers on the flight trip